Report: Zoo World suspect tried to get weapons from deputies - NewsBreak

 Michael Jerome Brown, 51, of Monroeville, Ala., broke into Zoo World on Panama City Beach and attacked employees and threatened patrons, deputies wrote in an incident report.

 The incident began when Brown attempted to enter the zoo without paying, according to the incident report.
-When employees tried to stop them he threatened them and got into the zoo.Pensacola woman with ‘voices in her head’ tried to drown cat, deputies say
+When employees tried to stop them he threatened them and got into the zoo.Deputies: Ala. man attacked patrons at Panama City Beach zoo

 At one point, “he deemed one of (the employees) his wife/girlfriend.
 When they denied his claims, Michael became enraged,” the incident report states.